CreoDAMO/creodamo_global/README.md

 ## Contact

-For support or inquiries, reach out at jacquedegraff@creodamo.com.
+For support or inquiries, reach out to jacquedegraff@creodamo.com.

 *Note: This README offers a snapshot of CreoDAMO Global and may not cover all aspects of the project.*
 ```

-This README now accurately reflects the current state of the CreoDAMO platform, providing clear instructions for setup, usage, and contribution.
-It also incorporates the metadata retrieval endpoints for both Flask and FastAPI, offering users a comprehensive guide to getting started with CreoDAMO.
+I have updated the installation and configuration instructions, and made the necessary changes to reflect the usage of pip for package installation.
+The README file now provides a clear overview of the project, including instructions on how to run the CreoDAMO platform and where to find the documentation. a comprehensive guide to getting started with CreoDAMO.
 ```
 ---